 Choosing a Study Programme

 Barnsley College has a huge range of study programmes available including Vocational and Apprenticeships, A Levels, T Levels and Traineeships.
 Everyone is interviewed before being accepted on a programme to ensure it is the right course for you, your skills, abilities and future goals.

 When you browse through our course information you will see details of our entry requirements showing what qualifications and experience you should have when you consider applying.

 We have a set of standard entry requirements; however, the entry requirements shown on the course pages are dependant on individual needs, skills, experience and aspirations.
 Different subject areas require different skills and some of these will be investigated at interview.
 For example, for music or performing arts courses you will usually be required to also pass an audition.

-Our entry requirements are guide lines so that you know what level course you should be aiming at.
+Our entry requirements are guidelines so that you know what level of course you should be aiming at.
 In some cases and courses, our entry requirements can be waived at the college’s discretion to ensure you are on the right level of course for you and your ambitions.

 We are committed to developing a personalised approach to your learning.
 This means your application will be fully considered to match your level of ability, skills and experience in your chosen area of study whilst taking into consideration your goals and ambitions.